diff(1p) — Linux manual page

 not easily reproducible with the find utility.

-The requirement that diff not compare files in some
+The requirement that diff not compare files in some circumstances,

-the actual output of historical implementations.
-The specified
+of historical implementations.
+The specified behavior precludes

-behavior precludes the problems arising from running into FIFOs
+the problems arising from running into FIFOs and other files that

-and other files that would cause diff to hang waiting for input
+would cause diff to hang waiting for input with no indication to

-with no indication to the user that diff was hung.
-An earlier
+the user that diff was hung.
+An earlier version of this standard

-version of this standard specified the output format more
+specified the output format more precisely, but in practice this

-and the benefit of standardization seemed small, so it is now
+requirement was widely ignored and the benefit of standardization

-unspecified.
-In most common usage, diff -r should indicate
+seemed small, so it is now unspecified.
+In most common usage, diff

-contents of devices pointed to by the hierarchies.
+difference of contents of devices pointed to by the hierarchies.

 Many early implementations of diff require seekable files.
 Since

-the System Interfaces volume of POSIX.1‐2017 supports named
+the System Interfaces volume of POSIX.1‐2017 supports named pipes,

-always refers to a pipe.
+refers to a pipe.

 No directory search order is specified for diff.
 The historical